Firecracker Developer Setup¶

 9P Kernel Configuration¶

-The --local-dir flag and directory credential mounts use the 9P filesystem protocol over the TAP bridge network.
+The --local-dir and --add-dir flags and mounts: directory mounts use the 9P filesystem protocol over the TAP bridge network (each --local-dir/--add-dir host directory is mounted at /home/shed/<basename> in the guest).
 This requires the following kernel configuration options to be built into the guest kernel:

 The custom kernel built by build-firecracker-kernel.sh already includes these options.
 Published images also include a compatible kernel.
 If you are building your own kernel, add these options to your kernel config fragment.